All you need to know about the 2023 Book Festival

 Where can I eat and drink?

-The Book Festival Village offers a range of places to buy food and drink, including a licensed indoor Café, open until late, which is a large and airy space with a lovely vantage point across the main courtyard.
+The Book Festival Village offers a range of places to buy food and drink, including a licensed indoor cafe.
+Open until late, it's in a large and airy space with a lovely vantage point across the main courtyard.
 There are also outdoor seating areas, some of which are undercover, along with a variety of areas to buy hot and cold drinks and snacks.
-You can also view a wider selection of soem of our favourite city bars, cafes and restaurants at https://www.edinburghfestivalcity.com/planning-your-trip/food-and-drink
+You can also view a wider selection of some of our favourite bars, cafes and restaurants in Edinburgh.

 Are their toilets in the Festival Village?